flutter/website/src/docs/development/tools/vs-code.md

 ### Debugging external libraries

-By default, debug an external library is disabled in Flutter extension.
+By default, debugging an external library is disabled in the Flutter extension.
 To enable:

 1. Select **Settings > Extensions > Dart Configuration**.
 2. Check the `Debug External Libraries` option.